Planets in astrology: Pluto

 Pluto takes 248 years to make a full circuit of the zodiac, but its progress is highly variable: it spends between 15 and 26 years in each sign.

 Pluto as captured by the New Horizons craft on 14 July 2015, in near true color.

 In astrology, Pluto is called "the great renewer" and is considered to represent the part of a person that destroys in order to renew by bringing up buried intense needs and drives to the surface, and expressing them, even at the expense of the existing order.
 It is associated with absolutes, power, extremities, transformations, incredible feats, mass movements, and the need to cooperate or share with another if each is not to be destroyed.
 Pluto governs major business and enormous wealth, mining, surgery and detective work, and any enterprise that involves digging under the surface to bring the truth to light.
 Pluto is also associated with Tuesday, alongside Mars since Pluto is the higher octave of that planet in astrology.

 Its entry in Cancer in 1914, the sign in which it was later discovered, coincided with World War I. It is also associated with nuclear armament due to such weapons using plutonium, which was named after the dwarf planet.
 Nuclear research had its genesis in the 1930s and 40s and later gave rise to the polarized nuclear standoff of the Cold War, with the mass consumer societies of the United States and other democracies facing the totalitarian state of the USSR.
 The discovery of Pluto also occurred just after the birth of modern psychoanalysis, when Freud and Jung began to explore the depths of the unconscious.

 In real life events and culture, Pluto has been a major astrological aspect.
 Pluto is considered by modern astrologers to be the primary native ruler of the eighth house and a higher octave of Mars that functions on a collective level.

 Astrologer Isabel M. Hickey also associated Pluto with the goddess Minerva, whom she claimed rules its highest aspect.
 Minerva is associated with universal consciousness and the light towards which life grows, while Pluto is associated with life in the dark.

+Eris

+Winged Eris on an Attic black-figure cup, c.
+550–540 BC, Antikensammlung Berlin.